-The Ivory Foundation supports initiatives to ensure a healthy and balanced diet for all and encourages the consumption of local and traditional products.
-It is also committed to help access to care, such as, for pregnant women and babies in remote rural areas in Africa.
-It supports organizations helping people living with HIV/AIDS in the most affected regions.
-In France it supports initiatives for end-of-live care in the hospital.
+The Ivory Foundation supports initiatives aimed at ensuring a healthy and balanced diet for all, in particular by encouraging the consumption of local and traditional products.
+In Africa, the fund is also committed to improving access to healthcare, for example for pregnant women and babies in remote rural areas.
+It supports associations that help people living with HIV/AIDS in the countries hardest hit by the pandemic.
+In France, it supports hospital initiatives for people at the end of their lives.